JD-accounts/oxygenna/docs/src/templates/pages/docs.md

 ## Prerequisites

-Before you get started with triangular you will need to make sure your computer has a few prerequisites installed.
+In this section we will show you how to install all the prerequisites you need on your system to run triangular.

 Here is a handy install checklist for you to go through.
 Instructions on how to install them are below the table.